OpenIndiana/oi-docs/docs/handbook/community/inputmethod.md

     model:    sun_type6_euro_usb
     layout:   fr
 ```

+By default IM (Input Methods) are not enabled, and you can configure the keyboard for MATE in the MATE Preferences for Keyboard Hardware.
+Choosing a layout there, is usually sufficient for languages that have a smaller number of characters, for example languages using Latin characters as English, Spanish, French, Dutch, German, etc.

 IM provides a more complex mechanism for composing characters, and it can be used also for Latin languages.